top of page

 BWINDI IMPENETRABLE FOREST NATIONAL PARK

-Discover Bwindi Impenetrable Forest, a UNESCO World Heritage Site, just a stone's throw from Agandi Uganda.
+Discover a UNESCO World Heritage Site, just a stone's throw from Agandi Uganda.
 Embark on an unforgettable adventure to encounter mountain gorillas !

 BWINDI IMPENETRABLE FOREST NATIONAL PARK

-The park deserves a special place in every birder’s bucket list as it boasts of over 400 bird species.
-Oh, and these include 23 that are endemic to the Albertine rift like the African Green Broadbill.
-March and September are the best as one stands higher chances of seeing them with ease.
-If you are keener on migrant birds like cinnamon-chested bee-eater, the months from April to November don’t disappointment.
+The park also holds a special place on every birdwatcher’s list, with over 400 bird species.
+Among them, 23 are endemic to the Albertine Rift, such as the African Green Broadbill.
+March and September are the best months for easy observation.
+For lovers of migratory birds, like the cinnamon-chested bee-eater, the period from April to November is ideal.

-For easy management, the Park which spreads across 321 km2 is split into different wings such as Ruhijja, Buhoma, Rushaga and Nkuringo, from which tourists can track gorillas.
-Each area has different gorilla families.
+For easier management, the park, which covers 321 km², is divided into several sectors: Ruhija, Buhoma, Rushaga, and Nkuringo, from which tourists can track gorillas.
+Each sector is home to different gorilla families.

-Why Ruhija stands out among the five wings of tracking gorillas ?
+Why does the Ruhija sector stand out among the five gorilla-tracking sectors ?

 Below are some examples of gorilla families in Ruhija ;